JohnGiorgi/se_best_practices_ml_perspective/docs/linting_and_formatting.md

 A linter is a tool that can automatically identify syntax and stylistic errors in your code.
 A very popular linter for python is [`flake8`](https://flake8.pycqa.org/en/latest/) and will be our tool of choice in this guide.

 First, make sure we are in our project directory (named `se_best_practices_ml_perspective`) by default.
-Then, lets add `flake8` as a development dependency.
+Then, let's add `flake8` as a development dependency.

 ``` bash
 poetry add --dev flake8
 ```

 !!! note
-    `--dev` just means we want this to be a _development dependency_, that is, a dependency we need to develop our code, but _not_ required by an end user who simply wants to run our code.
-Lets check our `pyproject.toml`.
+    `--dev` just means we want this to be a _development dependency_, that is, a dependency we need to develop our code, but _not_ required by an end-user who simply wants to run our code.
+Let's check our `pyproject.toml`.

 ``` toml hl_lines="14"
 [tool.poetry]